-6.1 Clinical Trials Experience trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates
+6.1 Clinical Trials Experience

+trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates

-$A\ total\ of\ 359\ patients\ with\ neuropathic\ pain\ associated\ with\ posther petic\ neural gia\ have\ received\ gabapent in\ at\ doses$ up to 1,800 mg daily during placebo-controlled clinical studies.
-In clinical trials in patients with postherpetic neuralgia 9.7% of the 359 patients treated with gabapentin and 6.9% of 364 patients treated with placebo disconting prematurely due to adverse reactions.
+$A \ total \ of \ 359 \ patients \ with \ neuropathic \ pain \ associated \ with \ posther petic \ neural gia \ have \ received \ gabapent in \ at \ doses$ up to 1,800 mg daily during placebo-controlled clinical studies.
+In clinical trials in patients with postherpetic neuralgia, 9.7% of the 359 patients treated with gabapentin and 6.9% of 364 patients treated with placebo discontinued prematurely due to adverse reactions.
 In the gabapentin treatment group, the most common reason for discontinuation due to adverse reactions was dizziness.
-Of gabapentin-treated patients who experienced adverse reactions in clinical studies, the majority of those adverse reactions were either "mild" or "moderate"
+Of gabapentin -treated patients who experienced adverse reactions in clinical studies, the majority of those adverse reactions were either "mild" or "moderate".

-Table 4 lists all adverse reactions, repartless of causality, occurring in at least 1% of nations with neuronathic pain associated with postherpetic neuralgia in the gabapentin group for which the incidence was greater than in the placebo
+Table 4 lists all adverse reactions, regardless of causality, occurring in at least 1% of patients with neuropathic pain associated with postherpetic neuralgia in the gabapentin group for which the incidence was greater than in the placebo

-Table 4: Treatment-Emergent Adverse Reaction Incidence in Controlled Trials in Neuropathic Pain Associated with Postherpetic Neuralgia (Events in at Least 1% of all Gabapentin -Treated Patients and More
+Table 4: Treatment-Emergent Adverse Reaction Incidence in Controlled Trials in Neuropathic Pain Associated with Postherpetic Neuralgia (Events in at Least 1% of all Gabapentin-Treated Patients and More

+Gabapentin Placebo

-D-d- C D N = 359 N = 364
+Body System - Preferred Term N = 359 N = 364

-Body System - Preferred Term

 % %

 Ear and Labyrinth Disorders

 Vertigo 1.4 0.5

 Gastrointestinal Disorders

 Diarrhea 3.3 2.7

 Dry mouth 2.8 1.4

 Constipation 1.4 0.3

 Dyspepsia 1.4 0.8

 General Disorders

 Peripheral edema 3.9 0.3

 Pain 1.1 0.5

 Infections and Infestations

 Nasopharyngitis 2.5 2.2

 Urinary tract infection 1.7 0.5

 Investigations

 Weight increased 1.9 0.5

 Musculoskeletal and Connective

 Tissue Disorders

 Pain in extremity 1.9 0.5

 Back pain 1.7 1.1

 Nervous System Disorders

 Dizziness 10.9 2.2

 Somnolence 4.5 2.7

 Headache 4.2 4.1

 Lethargy 1.1 0.3

 In addition to the adverse reactions reported in Table 4 above, the following adverse reactions with an uncertain relationship to gabapentin were reported during the clinical development for the treatment of postherpetic neuralgia.
-Events in more than 1% of patients but equally or more frequently in the gabapentin-treated patients than in the placebo group included blood pressure increase, confusional state, gastroenteritis viral, herpes zoster, hypertension, joint swelling, memory impairment, nausea, pneumonia, pyrexia, rash, seasonal allergy, and upper respiratory infection
+Events in more than 1% of patients but equally or more frequently in the gabapentin-treated patients than in the placebo group included blood pressure increase, confusional state, gastroenteritis viral, herpes zoster, hypertension, swelling, memory impairment, nausea, pneumonia, pyrexia, rash, seasonal allergy, and upper respiratory infection.

-6.2 Postmarketing and Other Experience with other Formulations of Gabapentin
+6.2 Postmarketing and Other Experience with other Formulations of Gabanentin

 In addition to the adverse experiences reported during clinical testing of gabapentin, the following adverse experiences have been reported in patients receiving other formulations of marketed gabapentin.
 These adverse experiences have not been listed above and data are insufficient to support an estimate of their incidence or to establish causation.
-The listing is alphabetized: angioedema, blood glucose fluctuation, breast enlargement, bullous pemphigoid, elevated creatine kinase, elevated liver function tests, erythema multiforme, fever, hyponatremia, jaundice, movement disorder, Stevens-Johnson syndrome opioids or other central nervous system (CNS) depressants, or in the setting of underlying respiratory impairment.
+The listing is alphabetized: angioedema, blood glucose fluctuation, breast enlargement, bullous pemphigoid, elevated creatine kinase, elevated liver function tests, erythema multiforme, fever, hyponatremia, jaundice, movement disorder reactions include, but are not limited to, seizures, depression, suicidal ideation and behavior, agitation, confusio disorientation, psychotic symptoms, anxiety, insomnia, nausea, pain, sweating, tremor, headache, dizziness, and malaise [see Warnings and Precautions (5.2)].
+There are postmarketing reports of life-threatening or fatal respiratory depression in patients taking gabapentin with opioids or other central nervous system (CNS) depressants, or in the setting of underlying respiratory impairment.